codihuston/ustrending/README.md

     out-of-box, so I decided to take this opportunity to learn about Next.JS I wanted to ensure that in production, this project could be found via search engines
-- Do more work with `Kubernetes`, `Docker`, and deploying into production with a `CI/CD` Pipeline
+- Do more work with `kubernetes`, `docker`, and deploying into production with a `CI/CD` Pipeline
-  - I have been working with Kubernetes and Docker for some time with my passion projects, and I've been enjoying the developer experience that they offer
+  - I have been working with kubernetes and docker for some time with my passion projects, and I've been enjoying the developer experience that they offer
-  - Since discovering `docker-compose` and `Kubernetes`, I've been obsessed with perfecting the developer onboarding experience.
+  - Since discovering `docker-compose` and `kubernetes`, I've been obsessed with perfecting the developer onboarding experience.
 I wanted this experience to prepare me for developing with a team in the future
 - Integrate multiple services